 Is your cat pooping on the floor all of a sudden?
 This behavior likely means your cat is trying to tell you something.
 You may be asking yourself, do cats poop out of spite, or is there something else I need to know about cat behavior?

-Did your cat just start pooping on the floor?
+Did your cat suddenly start pooping on the floor?

 If the behavior is new and sudden, bring your cat to the veterinarian for a checkup as soon as possible to rule out any major medical issues.
 Deciphering why your cat chooses the floor over the litter box is more than a simple mystery—it’s a step toward understanding your feline friend’s needs.
 Together, let’s find solutions to keep you and your cat happy!